 On April 6, 2022, a class action lawsuit was filed in the United Stated District Court, Northern District of California, by a purported Company shareholder in connection with alleged federal securities violations: Christian A. Felipe et. al. v.
 PLAYSTUDIOS, Inc. (the "Felipe Complaint").
+On July 15, 2022, the lawsuit was transferred to the United States District Court of Nevada, Southern District.
 The Felipe Complaint names the Company and Andrew Pascal, the Company's Chairman and CEO as defendants.
 The Felipe Complaint alleges misrepresentations and omissions regarding the state of the Company's development of the Kingdom Boss game and its financial projections and future prospects in the S-4 Registration Statement filed by Acies that was declared effective on May 25, 2021, the Proxy Statement filed by Acies on May 25, 2021, and other public statements that touted Old PLAYSTUDIOS' financial performance and operations, including statements made on earnings calls and the Amended S-1 Registration Statement filed by the Company that was declared effective on July 30, 2021.
 The Felipe Complaint alleges that the misrepresentations and omissions resulted in stock price drops of 13% on August 12, 2021, and 5% on February 25, 2022, following (i) the Company's release of financial results for the second quarter of 2021, ended on June 30, 2021, and (ii) the filing of the Company's annual report for 2021 and issuance of a press release summarizing financial results for the fourth quarter and year ended December 31, 2021, respectively.
 The Felipe Complaint seeks an award of damages for an unspecified amount.